sean-smith/scale-out-computing-on-aws/docs/workshops/DVCon/modules/01-deploy-env.md

 # Lab 1: Deploy Environment

-Your temporary AWS account has been pre-provisioned with a multiuser computing environment.  **You'll use this pre-built cluster for the workshop labs**.

-We also want you to have hands-on experience deploying you're own cluster, and in this module we will have you walk through the process of launching a second cluster in your temporary AWS account.
-This second cluster will be provisioned in the background while you work on the rest of the workshop in the pre-built cluster.
+We want you to have hands-on experience deploying your own cluster, and in this module we will have you walk through the process of launching a cluster in your temporary AWS account.
+This cluster will be provisioned in the background.
+For the subsequent modules you'll access a pre-built cluster where EDA tools and licenses have been provisioned.

 ## Step 1: Launch stack

 This automated AWS CloudFormation template deploys a scale-out computing environment in the AWS Cloud.

-1. Sign in to the AWS Management Console and click the link below to launch the scale-out-computing-on-aws AWS CloudFormation template.
+1. Sign in to the AWS Management Console and click the Launch Stack link below to launch the scale-out-computing-on-aws AWS CloudFormation template.

     [**Launch Stack**](https://console.aws.amazon.com/cloudformation/home?region=us-west-2#/stacks/new?&templateURL=https://s3.amazonaws.com/solutions-reference/scale-out-computing-on-aws/latest/scale-out-computing-on-aws.template)